-Barker provides adoption services to families all over the country for children seven years and younger.
-If you are a US citizen and reside anywhere in the United States, we can assist you with the adoption of a child through one of our international programs while you work with another agency, licensed in your state to complete your home study.
+Barker provides adoption services to families all over the country for children seven years old and younger.
+If you are a U.S. citizen and reside anywhere in the United States, we can assist you with the adoption of a child through one of our international programs while you work with another agency that is licensed in your state to complete your home study.
 If you reside in Maryland, Virginia, or Washington D.C. we are able to provide both home study and placement services through our programs.
-For families in Maryland, Virginia, or Washington, D.C., who wish to adopt a child from a country other than China, Colombia, India or South Korea, Barker can complete your home study and post-placement supervision.
+For families in Maryland, Virginia, or Washington, D.C., who wish to adopt a child from a country other than China, India, or South Korea, Barker can complete your home study and post-placement supervision.
 Please navigate to the “Home Study Services” tab for more information.

-Prospective adoptive parents considering an international adoption are encouraged to attend one of Barker’s general adoption information meetings to get to know our staff and the services we provide.
+Prospective adoptive parents considering international adoption are encouraged to attend one of Barker’s general adoption information meetings to get to know our staff and the services we provide.
 Click to view Barker's Event Calendar to register for an upcoming session.
-If you do not live near or are unable to travel to the Washington, D.C., metropolitan area for the information meeting, you are always welcome to call Barker to discuss international adoption services.

 - Children who generally are in good health.
 The quality of health care and the availability of information vary widely depending on the particular country and/or institution.
 Families receive a medical report on their child that explains the child’s known health condition.

-- Children with known medical conditions ranging from mild and/or correctible to more severe needs.
+- Children with known medical conditions ranging from mild and/or correctable to more severe needs.
 Their reports may include information about additional testing done to provide more information about their medical needs.

-- Children up to 16 years old, depending on their birth country; sibling groups in some countries
+- Children under 8 years old, depending on their birth country; sibling groups in some countries

 - Children living in orphanages or foster-family settings